Showing posts with label Lou Gehrig. Show all posts

 Johnny Welaj

-Over 150 family members, friends, and elected officials traveled forty-five miles to celebrate his newly minted big league status.
-The Yankees and Senators were scheduled to play a double header, and prior to the first game Welaj was showered with praise as Manville mayor Alex Batcho addressed the crowd.
-It was only as they were proceeding with the ceremony Welaj was notified Lou Gehrig would be giving his retirement speech in between games.
+Over 150 family members, friends and elected officials traveled forty-five miles to celebrate his newly minted big league status.
+The Yankees and Senators were scheduled to play a double header, and prior to the first game, Manville mayor Alex Batcho showered Welaj with praise as he addressed the crowd.
+It was only as they were proceeding with the ceremony, Welaj was notified Lou Gehrig would be giving his retirement speech in between games.

 Welaj sat the first game of the double header and had a rather difficult task to follow Gehrig’s iconic speech as the lead-off batter of the second game.